The Weekend Recap presented by TrueSon Exteriors

 Every Monday from now through the end of football season, Gabe DeArmond and Mitchell Forde will get together for a look back at the weekend's events on The Weekend Recap presented by TrueSon Exteriors.

-This week, we look back at the 35-28 loss to Kentucky and talk about week one in college football.
+This week, we look back at the 59-28 win over SEMO and talk about week three in college football.

 You can watch this week's show below and subscribe to our YouTube channel for all of our live and streaming coverage throughout the 2021 season.